 Single-sex organisms produce and fertilise their own eggs.
 The male is a later evolutionary development.
 Early single-sex organisms evolved a phallus.
 Then over eons, the development of the phallus varied according to the responsiveness of the individual.
 The evolution of the two sexes, male and female, involved more active individuals impregnating less active ones.

 Those organisms that succeeded in penetrating another individual evolved into more proactive males.
-Those individuals who are willing to be impregnated evolve into more passive females.
-This is core to understanding that a person’s sex is related to their general metabolic rate.
+Those individuals who were willing to be impregnated evolved into more passive females.
+This is fundamental to understanding that a person’s sex is related to their general metabolic rate.
 The more physically active are often more responsive.
 Orgasm involves a mindset that is intent on being the penetrator in sexual activity.
 This means psychological arousal relies on identifying with the male role in intercourse.
 This explains why female masturbation is so rare in the general population.

 Responsiveness (the ability to respond to the point of orgasm) is part of male reproductive function.
 For reproduction to occur, a spermatozoa (from the man) must join with the egg (from the woman).
 This involves:

 - A man having an erect penis (male arousal);

 - A man being motivated to penetrate a vagina (male sex drive); and

 - A man being motivated to thrust until ejaculation (male orgasm).

 The female sexual role is much more passive due to a woman’s lack of responsiveness.
 Her role is based on conscious behaviours.
 She is able to choose a mate on more objective criteria such as whether he dedicated to her and willing to provide for her over decades while she raises children.

 - A motivation to make themselves attractive to men;